KelvinHere/Yoga_Milestone_4/README.md

 * [This Repository](https://github.com/KelvinHere/milestone-4 'Github repository link')

 ## ToDo
-format accounts/confirm-email/
-contact email and social media links subsort rating so lessons with most reviews appear higher not allowed to delete lessons that have been purchased
+contact email and social media links subsort rating so lessons with most reviews appear higher add a confirm layer to deleting lessons

 ## Bugs
 messages not showing color on topbar
 Error on stripe checkout when checking out on deployed version